Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Experiments

 The experiments' formulations are modified from \citet{paper_new_dog}.
-Due to page limit, more formulation details and results are presented in Sec.\,\ref{sec_full_exp}.
-In Curriculum Learning the entire training process splits into two phases.
-We call the training on curriculum (small scale instances) ``warm-up phase'' and the training on large scale instances ``final phase''.
-We ran more than one experiments for each problem.
-In one experiment there are more than one training processes to show the effect of different samplers and regularization coefficients.
-To highlight the effect of Curriculum Learning, we omit the results regarding regularization, and they can be found in supplementary files.
+Due to page limit, more formulation details and results are presented in \Cref{sec_full_exp}, and code can be found at \url{https://github.com/zhourunlong/RL-for-Combinatorial-Optimization}.
+In Curriculum Learning the entire training process splits into at most two phases.
+We call the training on curriculum (small scale instances) ``warm-up phase'' and the training on large scale instances ``final phase''. \newrebut{If the training is directly on large scale instances, we still call it ``final phase'' for convenience.
+For each problem, we run multiple experiments using different distributions of instances.
+Each experiment contains multiple training methods, e.g., direct training, curriculum learning, etc.} To highlight the effect of curriculum learning, we omit the results regarding regularization, and they can be found in supplementary files.
 All the trainings in the same experiment have \emph{the same distributions} over LMDPs for final phase and warm-up phase (if any), respectively.

-\textbf{Secretary Problem.} We show one of the four experiments in Fig.\,\ref{fig_SP}.
-Aside from reward and $\ln \kappa$, we plot the weighted average of $\err_t$ according to Thm.\,\ref{thm_main}: avg$(\err_t) = \frac{\sum_{i = 0}^t (1 - \eta \lambda)^{t - i} \err_i}{\sum_{i' = 0}^t (1 - \eta \lambda)^{t - i'}}$.
+\para{The Best Choice Problem (BCP).} We show one of the four experiments in \Cref{fig_SP}.
+Aside from reward and $\ln \kappa$, we plot the weighted average of $\err_t$ according to \Cref{thm_main}: avg$(\err_t) = \sum_{i = 0}^t \err_i / T$.
 All the instance distributions are generated from parameterized series $\{ P_n \}$ with fixed random seeds, which guarantees reproducibility and comparability.
-There is no explicit relation between the curriculum and the target environment, so the curriculum can be viewed as \emph{random and independent}.
-The experiments clearly demonstrate that curriculum learning can boost the performance by a large margin and curriculum learning indeed dramatically reduces $\kappa$, even the curriculum is randomly generated.
+Aside from the fact that \emph{the curriculum is a smaller BCP}, there is \emph{no other explicit relationship between the curriculum and the target environment}, so the curriculum can be viewed as \emph{random and independent}.
+The experiments clearly demonstrate that \emph{curriculum learning can boost the performance by a large margin} and curriculum learning indeed dramatically reduces $\kappa$, even the curriculum is randomly generated.